-As it was mentioned in previous SEMIoTICS deliverables, FIWARE is not commercial, but an open-source cloud-based infrastructure for IoT platforms.
+As it was mention in previous SEMIoTICS deliverables, FIWARE is not commercial, but an open-source cloud-based infrastructure for IoT platforms.
 This solution can even be regarded as an IoT platform or as a platform for platforms, so it is reasonable to consider this solution apart from the other IoT platforms.
 Taking that unique aspect into consideration, it is reasonable to use or even to incorporate some of FIWARE's GEs to build the SEMIoTICS framework.

-FIGURE 11 FIWARE IOT SERVICES ENABLEMENT ARCHITECTURE
+Figure 8 FIWARE IOT SERVICES ENABLEMENT ARCHITECTURE

-From a semantic point of view, it is worth to mention that FIWARE follows an approach consistent with SEMIoTICS, to represent a Device with integrated specific entities as a whole and do not distinguish between Sensors and Actuators (Figure 11).
-Moreover, FIWARE proposes semantics built upon iot.schema.org, which is the target semantic core for SEMIoTICS (data in this core semantics are defined in JSON Schema).
-This allows the use of the open-source FIWARE semantics (schema.fiware.org) instead of working with the raw iot.schema.org.
+From a semantic point of view, it is worth to mention that FIWARE follows an approach consistent with SEMIoTICS, to represent a Device with integrated specific entities as a whole and do not distinguish between Sensors and Actuators (Figure 8).
+Moreover, FIWARE proposes a semantics built upon iot.schema.org, which is the target semantic core for SEMIoTICS.
+(Data in this core semantics are defined in JSON Schema29).
+This allows the use of the open source FIWARE semantics (schema.fiware.org) instead of working with raw iot.schema.org.
 Adopting and improving schemas.org vocabularies can reduce duplication of efforts and focus attention on innovation rather than replication30.
 The exposed by FIWARE Data Models repository contains JSON Schemas corresponding to the models.
 What can be useful from the perspective of SEMIoTICS semantics is that it is possible to contribute to this project and create additional data models31 32 33.

 This data model datasets are exposed through the FIWARE NSGI version 2 API32.
-According to specification, the FIWARE NGSI API defines a data model and a context data interface as well as a context availability
+According to specification, the FIWARE NGSI API defines a data model and a context data interface as well as a context availability interface34 35.
+The NGSI context data has been presented in the image below (Figure 9).
+Each entity can have many attributes and can be identified by type and id.